platformsh/platformsh-docs/docs/src/increase-observability/logs/forward-logs.md

 1. In Splunk, get an Event Collector token on [Splunk Platform](https://docs.splunk.com/Documentation/Splunk/latest/Data/UsetheHTTPEventCollector#Create_an_Event_Collector_token_on_Splunk_Cloud_Platform) or [Splunk Enterprise](https://docs.splunk.com/Documentation/Splunk/latest/Data/UsetheHTTPEventCollector#Create_an_Event_Collector_token_on_Splunk_Enterprise).
-2. Determine your host.
-That is the Splunk instance that is collecting data.
+2. Determine your host, which is the Splunk instance that's collecting data.
 3. Choose an index name.
 4. Create the integration with the following command: